Stanley-Okwii/Tabbed-login/README.md

 A custom login,signup and forgo form which can be used as an alternative to the default Mendix login page.

 ## Description
-Contains a Tabs to login form, sign up and reset your password forms respectively
+Contains Tabs to login form, sign up and reset your password forms respectively

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://github.com/sendimarvin/Tabbed-login.git)!